MetOffice/fab/docs/source/howto_write_config.rst

     are for user code, and which are for system code to be ignored.

 The C pragma injector creates new C files with ".prag" file extensions, in the same folder as the original source.
-We then need to override the default behaviour the C preprocessor, telling it to process these new files instead of the ".c" files.
+We then need to override the default behaviour of the C preprocessor, telling it to process these new files instead of the ".c" files.
 This is done using the `source` argument::

         from fab.constants import PRAGMAD_C